Dvd-Znf/WingetSandbox/README.md

 ![Banner](/res/Banner.bmp)

-## Why manualy verify like this when you can use an autotest script?
+## Why manually verify like this when you can use an autotest script?
 I made this repo because I needed to manually check some packages and while I like automation sometimes less is more.
 ## How to use?
 ```